 The Industrial Chemistry option is designed for those students who plan a career in the chemical industries and businesses and involves participation in the Cooperative Education Program (see below).
 Option courses have been chosen to provide some background in material sciences as well as industrial chemistry.
 Restricted elective packages create a flexible program which will meet a variety of career goals.

 Emphasizes the chemistry in the context of biological systems.
 Prepares for entrance into health-related professional programs.

-All Chemistry majors are required to do a Senior Project.
+Chemistry majors have the option to do a Senior Project.
 Dr. Michael Page is the Senior Project Coordinator.
 Visit his website for more information.